diging/giles-eco-docker/README.md

 1. Clone this repository.
 1. Go to the giles-eco-docker directory.
 1. Go into either the `develop` or `latest_tag` folder.
 Starting Docker from the folder `develop` will pull the latest code from the develop branch of each component.
 This might result in an unstable version of the Giles Ecosystem.
 Starting Docker from the folder `latest_tag` will build the latest release version of each component.
 It is recommended to use the `latest_tag` folder.
-1. Create a folder called `data` with the folllowing folders inside called: `imgs`, `others`, `pdfs`, `texts`, `dbs`.
+1. Create a folder called `data` with the following folders inside called: `imgs`, `others`, `pdfs`, `texts`, `mysql`, `dbs`.
 Inside the `dbs` folder create two more folders: `giles` and `nepomuk`.
 The data folder will store all uploaded and extracted files.
-The dbs folder will contain the applications databases.
+The `mysql` folder will contain your database files.
+If you use a version earlier than v0.5 for Giles or v0.6 for Nepomuk, the folder `db` will contain the database files.
 1. Run `docker-compose up`.

+Note: if you have installed the Giles Ecosystem docker containers previously for an older release, make sure to remove all containers and images before installing it again.
+Otherwise you might end up running the older release or with a combination of non-compatible component versions.

 This will start the Giles Ecosystem docker environment.
 There will be 7 docker container running: Giles, Nepomuk, Cepheus, Cassiopeia (the Giles Ecosystem suite), Digilib (to serve up images, no exposed ports), Apache Kafka and Zookeeper.